wrickguha/CSID_Project1/README.md

 The implementation uses several advanced techniques:

-* PCA with 95% variance retention for dimensionality reduction
 * SelectKBest with f-regression for feature selection
 * MultiOutputRegressor for handling multiple targets
 * GridSearchCV with 10-fold cross-validation for hyperparameter tuning